 LOCATION:Rayburn House Office Building (Room 2060) 45 Independence Avenue, SW Washington, DC 20515

-ORGANIZED BY:Consortium for IT Software Quality (CISQ), Homeland Security Dialogue Forum (HSDF), and
+ORGANIZED BY:Consortium for Information & Software Quality (CISQ), Homeland Security Dialogue Forum (HSDF), and

 Center for Public Policy Innovation (CPPI)